A Complete Version of the Glauber Theory for Elementary Atom - Target Atom Scattering and Its Approximations: Introduction

-In this work, the eikonal approximation for target-elastic scattering of EA neglecting all possible excitations of TA has been extended valid for account these effects within the second-order optical model of Glauber theory for EA--TA scattering.
-The paper is organized as follows.
-First, we develop a general formalism of the Glauber theory \cite{Glauber} for EA--TA interactions in section 2.
-Next, we consider a second-order perturbation approximation of its complete version and establish a relationship between the developed formalism and the results of refs. \cite{Tarasov} in section 3.
-In section 4, we formulate a `potential' approximation for the second-order optical model and evaluate its accuracy.
-We also consider the results of our analysis in the context of the DIRAC experiment.
-In conclusion, we summarize in short our findings.
+In this work, the eikonal approximation for the DMA target-elastic scattering neglecting all possible TA excitations is extended to reflect these effects within a second-order optical model of the Glauber theory for the EA--TA scattering.
+In Section 2 we develop a general formalism of the Glauber theory \cite{Glauber1,Glauber2} for the EA--TA interactions.
+Section 3 considers a second-order perturbation approximation of its full version, a relationship between the developed formalism and the results obtained in \cite{Tarasov,Heim} is established, too.
+In Section 4 we formulate a `potential' approximation for the second-order optical model and evaluate its accuracy.
+The results of our analysis are considered in the context of the DIRAC experiment.
+In conclusion we briefly sum up our findings.

-This work is devoted to the memory of my friend, the husband, and co-author, a remarkable human being and scientist Alexander Tarasov, who untimely passed away on March 19th, 2011.
+This work is devoted to the memory of my friend and co-author, a remarkable human being and scientist Alexander Tarasov, who untimely passed away on March 19th, 2011.